Greater Jakarta Integrated Mass Transit System

 The Greater Jakarta Integrated Mass Transit System is an integrated transport network that primarily serves the area of Jakarta metropolitan area and surrounding areas.
-The system commenced operations in December 2017 with the introduction of commuter rail service on the existing rail between Jakarta and satellite cities.
-The system have since expanded and currently consists of 11 fully operating rail lines in a radial formation; five commuter rail lines, one airport rail link line to the Soekarno Hatta International Airport's (SHIA) Terminal 1, Terminal 2, and Terminal 3, four rapid transit lines, fourteen bus rapid transit line and one high speed rail line to Bandung.
+The system commenced operations in January 2004 with the introduction of Transjakarta, a bus rapid transit system.
+It was significantly improved in 2011 with the modernisation of commuter rail services on the existing rail between Jakarta and satellite cities.
+The system has since expanded and currently consists of 11 fully operating rail lines in a radial formation; five commuter rail lines, one airport rail link line to the Soekarno Hatta International Airport's (SHIA) Terminal 1, Terminal 2, and Terminal 3, four rapid transit lines, fourteen bus rapid transit line and one high speed rail line to Bandung.
 The system encompasses 654.5 km of grade-separated railway with 371 operational stations.
+All of the systems were then integrated following the introduction of Jak Lingko in December 2017.

 History

 KRL Commuterline

 The modernization of the commuter railway system, begin in 2011.
 Network operations were greatly simplified from 37 point-to-point service patterns into six integrated lines (known as "loop line" system) all running local, stopping at every station, as express services were abolished.
 On 17 April 2013, the Commuterline extension to Maja in the Green Line commenced operation.